Some of the trends driving medical billing software buyers that were revealed by the survey include:

 “Providers who have finally settled into using their EHRs are finding that significant gaps in their business processes are allowing revenue to leak away, and are starting to take action to plug the holes,” according to the article.

 Top Reasons for Replacing Current Software

-The survey also revealed that practices were concerned about whether their current medical billing software will be ready for ICD-10 implementation, and many, in the end, made the transition to the new coding system difficult.
+The survey also revealed that practices are becoming concerned about whether their current medical billing software will be ready for ICD-10 implementation.
 This is a very legitimate concern, as we pointed out in a recent blog post.
 Medical software companies that have had trouble meeting deadlines such as ICD-10 and Meaningful Use are demonstrating that they: